TomPace101/nanopore_diffusion/new_notes.md

 _ISSUE_ output pvd files are cleaned, but their corresponding vtu files are not This is because the request doesn't know about these files.
 Maybe we need a way to let cleanup know that pvd files could have multiple vtu files to go along with them.
+But that's not the way cleanup works: it needs for the request to know what files it generates.
+Simulations already have a method to try to figure this out.
+Maybe that method just needs some refinement.
+But note that subclasses may need to override it.

 _ISSUE_ we really should combine the 2D and 3D homogenization files once we get them working, to reduce duplicated code The PeriodicBoundary classes will have to stay separate.